Our Standard of Care

 Grade 4 - severe calculus, severe gingivitis, periodontal disease, gum recession; tooth loss is imminent

-We recommend starting puppies/kittens on dental home care - it is never too early to start (6-8 weeks)
+We recommend starting puppies/kittens on dental home care as early as 6-8 weeks of age.

 Top 3 Reasons why clients don't have their pet's teeth cleaned:

-- Lack of education about the importance of good oral health and how it affects the whole body.
+- Lack of education about the importance of good oral health and how it affects the entire body

 - Use dental report cards